 Entrance is free, but you are asked for a donation of 3 Euros.

-20. Learn about Madrid’s History Museum of History of Madrid
+20. A lesson about Madrid’s history at the History of Madrid museum

 Entrance is free.